-Even stubborn allergies can often be brought under control.
+Even stubborn, chronic allergies and asthma can often be brought under control.
 Marie, it sounds like you and your son have both been through quite a lot.
 He’s on a powerful arsenal of medications and already under the care of specialists.

 A mold problem in the home is something to consider.

 For nasal allergies, I like Ortho Molecular D-Hist Jr, which uses quercetin, stinging nettle N-acetyl cysteine, and bromelain to reduce the allergic response and reduce phlegm.